-Students will learn how to design vector graphics for animation, presentations, applications, and Web sites using Macromedia Flash.
+Students will learn how to design vector graphics for animation, presentation, applications and web sites.
+The course will provide students with experience in creating web forms in Adobe Acrobat.

 Credits 3.0

 Prerequisites

 CSCI 101 or equivalent computer knowledge

 Semester Offered Spring